neuefische/web-exercises/sessions/js-dom-and-events/dark-mode_solution/README.md

 > Select the HTML file you want to view, press <kbd>⇧</kbd><kbd>⌘</kbd><kbd>P</kbd>, search for `Live Preview: Show Preview` and confirm with <kbd>Enter</kbd>.

 Use `npm run test` to run the tests.

+### Scripts

+You can use the following commands:

+- `npm run start` to start a development server
+- `npm run test` to run the tests
+- `npm run lint` to run the linter